 With this simple trick, you won’t even need to count your calories nor worry about portion size.

 Spicy items like hot sauce chopped jalapeno and Cajun seasonings add a lot of flavor to your meals with few calories and no fat.
 But that’s not the whole story.

-According to research, most spicy foods contain a compound called Capsaicin, which is the source from which chilies get their heat, that can tame appetite and increase metabolism.
+According to research, most spicy foods contain a compound called Capsaicin, the source from which chilies get their heat, which can tame appetite and increase metabolism.

 In fact, research shows that capsaicin has a thermogenic effect, boosting body temperature after consumption, which may lead to a higher calorie burn for 20 to 30 minutes post chow-down.

-So please just say no to sugary and creamy sauces or and choose spices instead.
+So please just say no to sweet and creamy sauces or and choose spices instead.